wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/utilities.md

   bRemoveGTCLimits = 0

   [ThreadingTweaks]
   ; Improves overall performance.
-  ;Set this to 1 if you're experiencing crashes, mode 1 is safer but it might be more stuttery (less so than vanilla though) iTweakRCSafeGuard = 2
+  ;Set this to 1 if you're experiencing crashes, mode 1 is safer but it might be more stuttery (less so than vanilla though). iTweakRCSafeGuard = 2

-  ;Even more performance tweaks
-  bTweakMiscRendererSafeGuard = 1
+  ;Even more performance tweaks. bTweakMiscRendererSafeGuard = 1

   ; Extra critical section tweaks. bTweakMiscCriticalSections = 1

-  ;Possible fix for randomly occuring freeze and crash (most noticeable in TTW) bReplaceDeadlockCSWithWaitAndSleep = 1
+  ;Possible fix for randomly occuring freeze and crash (most noticeable in TTW). bReplaceDeadlockCSWithWaitAndSleep = 1

   [FPSFix]
   ; Warning: This is a threshold and does NOT cap your frame rate.
   ; Maximum tolerance for the high FPS fix.
 Ensure your FPS does not exceed this setting.
-  ; Leave it alone unless you know what you're doing iMaxFPSTolerance = 500
+  ; Leave it alone unless you know what you're doing. iMaxFPSTolerance = 500

   ; Minimum tolerance for the high FPS fix.
 Leave alone unless you know what you're doing.